tanujpatra228/notification-system/README.md

 ## API Usage

 ### POST `/api/notify`
-Enqueue a notification for delivery based on user preferences.
+Enqueue a notification for delivery based on user preferences or explicit channels.

-**Request Body Example:**
+**Request Body Example (with explicit channels):**
 ```json
 {
   "notification": {